DunedinMTBSummerSeries/Upload-Results-Script/README.md

 # Upload-Results-Script
-A script that modifies the HTML results output from SiTiming and pushes to the GitHub pages repo 'DunedinMTBSummerSeries.github.io'
+A script that modifies the HTML results output from SiTiming, automatically adds a results entry to the readme file and pushes files to the GitHub pages repo 'DunedinMTBSummerSeries.github.io'

 # What the Script Modifies
 The script replaces the following strings: